seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] Intel Hex (Binary)
 - [ ] INTERCAL
 - [ ] ISWIM
+- [ ] jq (Recognizes as a language, but can't be detected as one in source code search)
 - [ ] Jade
 - [ ] JavaScript++
 - [ ] Java Server Pages (recognizes as a separate language in the inner linguist, but doesn't recognize in the outer linguist)